 “You and me both,” Harold said impatiently.

-The first day had gone well: they’d followed the north-eastern branch of the sewer system and crawled underneath the Exodus laboratory building.
+The first day had gone well: they’d followed the north-eastern branches of the sewer system and crawled underneath the Exodus laboratory building.
 The smell of chemical, oil and smoke grew stronger and Peter was first to realise that it was coming from the fuel stores that were still ablaze above them.
 They were relieved to finally find the inspection chamber under the enclosed courtyard that Ignatius had carefully marked upon their map.

-They emerged into a fine drizzle but they could still hear thunder rumbling to the north.
+They emerged into a fine drizzle but they could hear thunder rumbling to the north.
 They could see smoke billowing up from the depot fire into the dank overcast sky to form a vast ominous smudge.
 Beyond the eastern wall, they could hear the desperate shouts of Brothers, novices and postulants fighting the blaze.
 There was a concussive thump and gouts of flame belched into view as another oil drum exploded adding to the chaos.

 They stepped over the bodies and entered the laboratories.
-On Ignatius’s map was the stern instruction in red: ‘Do NOT open any of the refrigerators or sealed flasks in the laboratories.’
+On Ignatius’s map was a stern instruction in red: ‘Do NOT open any of the refrigerators or sealed flasks in the laboratories.’
 Surl found a small storeroom in one of the corridors and lit a candle.
 She set it on one of the shelves and made sure that it couldn’t fall over or get blown out then she led them back into the laboratory which was strewn with corpses, smashed equipment and broken chairs.

 “Now turn every gas tap on full,” she told them and they complied until the sound of hissing gas was almost deafening.
 Following the instructions on the map, she did the same with the hydrogen and oxygen cylinders.
 “We have to run!
 When this gas reaches the candle the whole building will explode.”

 The four children washed themselves thoroughly and Surl made sure the lice powder was applied.
 She got them to wash their clothes in the bowls but there was nowhere to dry them in such a dank cellar.
 She started at six knocks on the door and all four children scrambled for their weapons.
-She opened the door carefully but again Ignatius was gone leaving them a pile of night-garments that obviously belonged to postulants so all four of them could settle down to eat in dry clean clothing.
+She opened the door carefully but again Ignatius was gone leaving them a pile of night-garments that obviously belonged to the postulants so all four of them could settle down to eat in dry clean garments.

-And so it went for seven days.
+And so it went for thirteen days.

 “That first day was the worst,” Peter explained.
 “We itched for days afterwards but Ignatius seemed to know even though we never saw him.
-There would be the six knocks and a jar of zinc salve or lamp batteries or food or a flask of hot tea.
-We would have not survived without him.”
+There would be the six knocks and a jar of zinc salve or lantern batteries or food or a flask full of hot tea.
+We wouldn’t have survived without him.”
 He counted off their attempts at sabotage on his fingers: “We set fire to the library by leaving candles against the drapes.
 We did the same in the armoury which was badly damaged and parts of it were still on fire.
 Ignatius believed that no Brother would enter a burning armoury but we got in through a hole in the wall, piled up all the begiullers we could find on top of the last crates of the plasma-grenades…”

 “Hush!
 Let him speak,” Fern said sharply.

 “He did warn us,” Peter said resolutely.
 “On the map, he wrote: ‘if on fire, there’ll be no Brothers but things might explode so be careful.’
 We may have but a few years compared to you but we do know what peril is.”
-He shrugged: “It was no different to what we faced every day staying alive in Crawcester: in this world you helped create.”
+He shrugged: “It was no different to what we faced every day in Crawcester: in this world you helped create.”